winitzki/scall/tutorial/programming_dhall.md

 ### Identifiers and variables

 Dhall variables are immutable constant values with names, introduced via the "`let`" syntax.
-We will call them "variables" even though they cannot vary.
+We will call them "variables", even though they stand for constants that cannot vary.

 For example, `let x = 1 in ...` defines the variable `x` that can be used in the code that follows.
-Names of variables are represented by identifiers, like in most programming languages.
+Names of variables are arbitrary identifiers, like in most programming languages.

 Identifiers in Dhall may contain dash and slash characters.
 Examples of valid identifiers are `List/map` and `start-here`.